The government’s planned criminal justice reforms will fail without proper investment in community sentences, the Magistrates' Association has said.

-The 14 recommendations include to ‘fully’ fund and rebuild probation capacity so that community orders can start promptly and be monitored effectively; accessible real-time data on programme availability, completion and breach rates for magistrates; ensuring community sentences include both punitive elements and rehabilitative support and clarifying judicial discretion around short custodial sentences.
+The 14 recommendations include: to ‘fully’ fund and rebuild probation capacity, so that community orders can start promptly and be monitored effectively; accessible real-time data on programme availability, completion and breach rates for magistrates; ensuring community sentences include both punitive elements and rehabilitative support; and clarifying judicial discretion over short custodial sentences.

 Other recommendations include ‘rapid’ evaluation of all new sentencing pilots and a guarantee of consistent national provision.